Civil Infrastructure Technologies For Resilience And Safety (CITRS) Initiative

 - One of the main assets of a nation is its civil infrastructure systems.
 The term “infrastructure” here is inclusive of various infrastructure assets such as bridges, buildings, highway structures, pavements, roads, stadiums convention centers, airports, ports, dams, tunnel levees, and other lifelines.

 - The urgent needs of the aging civil infrastructure have long been pointed out by many societies and agencies such as the American Society of Civil Engineers (ASCE), the National Academy of Engineering (NAE).
 There is definitely a need for addressing such national problems.
-In fact, resilience of civil infrastructure systems is considered as a global grand challenge.
+In fact, the resilience of civil infrastructure systems is considered as a global grand challenge.

 - To address civil infrastructure problems, there have been collective efforts at UCF.
-The initiation of Civil Infrastructure Technologies for Resilience and Safety (CITRS) first goes back to 2009 when a campus wide workshop was led and organized by Dr. Catbas based on several individual and group meetings.
+The initiation of Civil Infrastructure Technologies for Resilience and Safety (CITRS) first goes back to 2009 when a campus-wide workshop was led and organized by Dr. Catbas based on several, individual and group meetings.
 The 2009 workshop was to have an open forum for researchers from different departments and colleges at UCF.
 CITRS seeds were planted at these and many other meetings over the time.
 The CITRS Initiative is rejuvenated with new leadership at the College and the new, active faculty members at the Department.
 In addition, the recent emphasis on civil infrastructure as one of the College research focus areas along with existing strengths in transportation and coastal dynamics make CITRS a very critical research initiative at UCF.

 SOME IMMEDIATE GOALS OF CITRS